RFerraro/eventual/README.md

 # eventual
-A futures library with continuations, inspired by the upcoming C++ Extensions for Concurrency (ISO/IEC TS 19571:xxxx)
+A futures library with continuations, inspired by the C++ Extensions for Concurrency (ISO/IEC TS 19571:xxxx)

 | Compiler | Platforms | CI Status |
 | --- | --- | --- |